There was an interesting international call-up earlier this year: Mario Balotelli back in the Italy fold in January.

 - Nation: Belgium

-There were two candidates for Roberto Martinez’s teacher’s pet, two guys who were always in the squad no matter what: Nacer Chadli and Michy Batshuayi.
+There were two candidates for Roberto Martinez’s teacher’s pet, two guys who have been near ever-presents in his squad seemingly no matter what: Nacer Chadli and Michy Batshuayi.
 But the thing is, Martinez appears to have gotten over his infatuation with Chadli in 2021.
 Batshuayi, however, continues to be selected even though he doesn’t play for long stretches at a time.

 Of course, Batshuayi does produce whenever called upon, mostly because he starts easier games to afford Romelu Lukaku some rest.
 But such is Belgium’s talent pool, you would think Martinez would call up a greater variety of young attackers to test them out, just in case one of them proves more promising in terms of being able to replace Lukaku.
 But nope.
 It’s always Batshuayi.